PaoloLanaro/PointerBooth/README.md

    - "pixelsort" - Vertically sort pixels lexicographically descending
    - "greyscale" - Convert image to greyscale
  - Run the program!
 The camera feed will open automatically and your filters will be applied.
+   - Exit the camera feed with "ESC"
+   - Saved configurations will not appear until camera is closed.